Fifth COVID-19 death reported in Bland County, all virus deaths occurred at nursing home

 According to the health department, there have been 32 virus cases to date associated with the multi-care nursing home.

-The number of confirmed COVID-19 cases in Bland County currently stands at 64 with five deaths.
+The number of confirmed COVID-19 cases in Bland County currently stands at 64 with the five deaths.

+In Virginia, health officials do not release data regarding recoveries and active cases.

 — Contact Charles Owens at cowens@bdtonline.com